seyhakbotr/simple-lms/STOCK_TRANSACTION_QUICKSTART.md

 1. Go to **Books > Books**
 2. Click **Edit** on a book
 3. Click **Stock History** tab
-4. See all adjustments for that book
+4. See all adjustments for that book with:
+   - Reference number
+   - Transaction type
+   - ISBN (copyable)
+   - Quantity adjusted
+   - Old and new stock
+   - Who made the adjustment
 5. Each row shows the transaction it belongs to

 ## Database Structure